magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 As usual, as you save the file, IFDE will reload it.

-The `pattern` regex values are a kind of code duplication I really hate.
+The `pattern` values (i.e. regexp) are a kind of code duplication I really hate.
 Luckily we have a handy solution based on the [domina library][2].
-Let's modify the `validate-email` and `validate-password` handlers in such a way that, instead of having those patterns and help messages defined in the source code, we can get them from the input elements attributes by using the `attr` function defined in the `domina.core` namespace.
+Let's modify the `validate-email` and `validate-password` functions in such a way that, instead of having those patterns and help messages defined in the source code, we can get them from the input elements attributes by using the `attr` function defined in the `domina.core` namespace.

 ## bREPLing with HTML5 new attributes

-Go the bREPL and familiarize with the `pattern` attributes and the corresponding regex.
-Remember that CLJS regex are JS regex.
+Go the bREPL and familiarize with the new HTML5 attributes.

-First require the `domina.core` namespace, ask for the `attr` docstring and get the value of the `pattern` and `title` attributes:
+First require the `domina.core` namespace, then ask for the `attr` docstring and finally get the value of the `pattern` and `title`
+attributes:

 ```clj
 cljs.user> (require '[domina.core :as dom])